zenglenn42/utbc2019-hw-13-doppelganger/README.md

 ### I break with thee, jQuery (and other 3rd parties)

-I'm kinda not loving jQuery.
-Despite it's ruggedized utility and tasty syntax:
+Despite that alure, I'm kinda not loving jQuery.
+Sure, it's ruggedized and has a tasty syntax:

 ```
-    $.ajax()
+    $.get(URL,callback);
+    $.post(URL,data,callback);
+    $.ajax(url[, options])
 ```

-I feel it sets up a slippery slope that will lure me with its siren call into DOM manipulation, complicating my efforts to leverage virtual-DOM based technologies (like React) that could improve the user experience down the road.
+I feel it sets up a slippery slope that will lure me with its siren call into DOM manipulation, complicating my efforts to leverage virtual-DOM based technologies (like [React](https://reactjs.org/)) that could improve the user experience down the road.

 Who knows, maybe one day I'll feel the same way about 3rd party virtual-DOM manipulators as I do about jQuery. :D